MozillaTN/mozillatn.github.io/blog/_posts/2016-11-13-MozillaTN-Rust-Participation.md

 * Test and learn rust, share your honest feedbacks in form of blogs etc. This will help the rust team to get developers feedback and get better insights.
 * Create awesome cool documentations and code samples for people to use
 * Create crates which can be really usefull developer communities as part of your projects etc
-* if you know a great conference going near your region, go ahead and be an advocate of rust and brag about it
+* if you know a great conference going near your region, go ahead and be an advocate of rust and brag about it.

 ## Other Contributions
 Wait now is the part where I am gonna mention about the ways people who are really want to do coding but still want to contribute to rust.

 * Consider [localization](https://internals.rust-lang.org/t/translations-for-rust/3126) of rust docs so that developers from various regions can learn it, wanna get started with [Tamil localization](https://github.com/dvigneshwer/Rust_Group_Coimbatore/issues/1)
-* Help advocate rust-lang to awesome developers
+* Help advocate rust-lang to awesome developers.
-* Conduct great hackathons to create some really cool crate and publish at [crate site](https://crates.io)
+* Conduct great hackathons to create some really cool crate and publish at [crate site](https://crates.io) .

 ## What's cooking in MozillaTN ?
 Mozilla TN want's their contributors to be part of this rust era and contribute constanly to rust language, PFB few ways to get involved,

 * Being from an analytics background I am currently working on a deep learning crate, if that sounds interesting feel free to join the club.
 Follow this [thread](https://github.com/dvigneshwer/Rust_Group_Coimbatore/issues/3).
 * If you have made some really cool documentation or code sample which the community can use please go ahead and populate them [here](https://github.com/dvigneshwer/Rust_Group_Coimbatore/issues/2)

 if you want to conduct an rust event and not sure how to get started tweet to me at @dvigneshwer we will plan something really cool for your local developers.